18F/18f.gsa.gov/_posts/2021-03-31-18f-public-benefits-portfolio-reflects-on-the-last-year.md

 * Prototyping the digital delivery side of your proposed policies before they are finalized in order to identify system impacts, surface potential implementation challenges, and understand the impact on program beneficiaries while there is still time to revise the proposed policy
 * Creating connectivity between your data systems to decrease burden, improve security increase data’s usefulness for your team or the public

-Or, want to roll up your sleeves and join our team? **Stay in the loop on opportunities to join the 18F team at** <https://join.tts.gsa.gov>!
+Or, want to roll up your sleeves and join our team? **Keep an eye on opportunities to join the 18F team at** <https://join.tts.gsa.gov>!

 # Stay in touch